 The hustle and bustle of city life can be exciting and, for some, it’s the only way to live, but let’s face it: there are times when you simply need a change of pace.
-I’m all about the idea of slowing things down every now and again, and just across the Mississippi there is a place where you can do just that: Algiers Point.
-Your most difficult decision will now be whether to travel there by a short ferry ride or a quick drive across the Crescent City Connection, and whether to stay there for a day, a night, or longer!
+I’m all for slowing things down every now and again.
+Just across the Mississippi there is a place where you can do just that: Algiers Point.
+Your most difficult decision will be whether to travel there by a short ferry ride or a quick drive across the Crescent City Connection, and whether to stay there for a day, a night, or longer.
 Algiers Point is the second oldest neighborhood in New Orleans and a beautiful, walkable area with many things to do.

 1. Tout de Suite (347 Verret St): An incredibly cute spot that I stumbled upon while scavenging for treasures at estate sales in Algiers Point, Tout De Suite offers some gluten-free baked goods (always a plus for me) as well as coffees, teas, breakfast and lunch options.

 2. Old Point Bar (545 Patterson): My boyfriend is from Algiers, and this is his absolute favorite spot in the city to drink.
 The proximity to the levee and the live music make it a great spot to relax and catch up with friends.

 3. The Crown and Anchor (200 Pelican Ave): Perhaps the most well-known bar in the Point, The Crown and Anchor prides itself on being “New Orleans’ only authentic English pub.”
 It’s a small bar and offers darts, as well as pub quizzes on Thursday nights.